Cleary Gottlieb Steen & Hamilton LLP > San Francisco, United States > Firm Profile

 Work highlights

-• Acting as global antitrust counsel to Broadcom Inc in its proposed acquisition of software company VMware, Inc.
+• Served as lead global antitrust counsel to Broadcom Inc. in its proposed acquisition of VMware, Inc.

 Dispute resolution > Corporate investigations and white-collar criminal defense